-The class-cohesion example in Section 8.11.2 shows an example of this: by creating a separate Item class, we can create multiple items and thus use the same code for more than a single item.
+The class cohesion example in Section 7.11.2 also shows an example of this: by creating a separate Item class, we can create multiple items, and thus use the same code for more than a single item.

 Reuse is also an important aspect of method cohesion.
-Consider a method in the Room class with the following header:
+Consider a method in the Room class with the following signature:

-'''

 public Room leaveRoom(String direction)

-'''

-This method could return the room in the given direction (so that it can be used as the new currentRoom) and also print out the description of the new room that we just entered.
+This method could return the room in the given direction (so that it can be used as the new currentRoom), and also print out the description of the new room that we just entered.